ltelab/disdrodb/docs/source/metadata_archive.rst

 Metadata Archive
 ==========================

+**What is the DISDRODB Metadata Archive?**

+The `DISDRODB Metadata Repository <https://github.com/ltelab/DISDRODB-METADATA>`__ is a centralized, GitHub-hosted repository that serves as the hub for:

+- Tracking all available disdrometer stations worldwide
-The `DISDRODB metadata repository <https://github.com/ltelab/DISDRODB-METADATA>`__ is hosted on GitHub and serves as a central hub for tracking available stations, potential sensor malfunctions, and listing the URLs of remote repositories storing raw disdrometer data.
+- Documenting potential sensor malfunctions and data quality issues
+- Listing URLs of remote repositories storing raw disdrometer data
+- Maintaining comprehensive metadata for each station

+**Benefits of Community-Driven Metadata**

 This platform facilitates community collaboration to continuously enhance station metadata using best open-source practices.
-It also enables iterative data quality improvements while keeping the DISDRODB product chain transparent and fully reproducible.
+It enables iterative data quality improvements while keeping the DISDRODB processing chain transparent and fully reproducible.

+**Metadata Standards and Quality Control**

-To ensure the quality and consistency of metadata, a comprehensive standard set of metadata keys has been established.
+To ensure metadata quality and consistency, a comprehensive set of standardized metadata keys has been established.
-The DISDRODB community can pinpoint timestamps or periods when sensors may have malfunctioned or produced erroneous data using dedicated YAML issue files.
+The DISDRODB community can identify timestamps or periods when sensors malfunctioned or produced erroneous data using dedicated YAML issue files.

+**Regular Updates**

-Consequently, the DISDRODB Metadata Repository is regularly updated to reflect station status and data availability.
+The DISDRODB Metadata Repository is regularly updated to reflect:

+- Current station status (active, inactive, decommissioned)
+- Data availability and coverage periods
+- Known issues and quality flags

+**Contributing to the Metadata Archive**

-Below we detail the steps required to add or update information in the DISDRODB Metadata Archive.
+The sections below detail the steps required to add or update information in the DISDRODB Metadata Archive.

 Download the Metadata Archive
 ----------------------------------

+**When to clone the Metadata Archive:**

-If you plan to add new data to the DISDRODB Decentralized Data Archive or simply want to update station metadata or issue information, fork the repository on GitHub and then clone your fork:
+- You want to add new data to the DISDRODB Decentralized Data Archive
+- You need to update station metadata
+- You want to add or modify issue information

+**Steps:**

+1. Fork the repository on GitHub (click "Fork" button on the repository page)
+2. Clone your fork to your local machine:

 .. code:: bash